Sustainable Solutions

 Scarcity-Busting Food Gardens

-When budgets are tight or life is uncertain, gardens can be a quiet source of stability.
-Focus on crops that earn their keep.
+When budgets are tight or life feels uncertain, gardens can become a quiet source of stability.
+Focus on crops and systems that truly earn their space.

 Soil-Saving Mulches